 To elaborate on these points, I generally don’t like items to sit in my inventory for more than three months, so if this is happening I will begin to move to a more aggressive repricing strategy.
 If I have a consistent supply of the item from a wholesale source or a retail store, I will often use this strategy as well.

 The reason for this is that I find I generally get at least a few more sales when I am matching the low price versus being 1.5% above the low.

 With that said, I do tests to see which strategy will make the most sense on replenishable items, but I generally find I get at least a few more sales when I am matching the lowest.

 If the window to sell an item is short due to an upcoming holiday, an expiration date approaching, or any other time restriction, I look to move items to this matching strategy as well to give myself a better chance of making a sale in time.

 Here’s an example of an item I would use this strategy on.

 Amazon doesn’t allow “meltable” items in their fulfilment warehouses after April 30th, so if I bought a meltable item to resell now, or had some left in inventory, I would start looking to move them quickly.
 This M&Ms listing would be a good example; if I had them in my inventory, I would most likely look to match the low FBA price to try to make a quick sale, so I don’t have to get the item sent back to me.

 That’s the “matching” pricing strategy that I use in a nutshell.
 It’s really as simple as matching the low FBA competition.

-Those are my two preferred strategies, and are used on about 90% of my inventory, and I find that they work very well for me.
-As I mentioned at the beginning, I prefer to use a repricer, as it speeds things up, and follows the rules that I set for it.
-Having it definitely saves me a lot of time, and in some cases makes me more for items than I originally list them for.
+Those are my two preferred strategies that I use for about 90% of my inventory, and I find that they work very well for me.
+As I mentioned at the beginning, I prefer to use an Amazon repricer, as it speeds things up, and follows the rules that I set for it.
+Having it definitely saves me a lot of time, and in some cases, makes me more for items than I originally list them for.